Old City, Rhodes

 Greece's second largest city possesses a long, beautiful waterfront promenade leading to the iconic White Tower.
 Walk a little further and the excellent Archaeological Museum of Thessaloniki awaits.
 Hilly streets can be a challenge but it is possible to explore the old city, untouched by the fire of 1917, up above.
 Thessaloniki is much more compact than Athens and follows a more regular plan of streets.
 The slightly slower pace and less congested streets combine to make this a good destination for pedestrians.

 If you want a guided experience on foot in Thessaloniki, the "Eat and Walk and Eat Some More" tour offered by Smaragda of the Marmita Food Lab combines a food and footwork.
 Walking tours are available every day except Sunday.
 Just be aware - while Greek cuisine is never too spicy, Thessaloniki curisine uses the local Fiorina peppers.
-The rest of Greece considers Thessaloniki food "hot".Continue to 4 of 5 below.
+The rest of Greece considers Thessaloniki food "hot."

 This Greek city is located near the ancient site of Dodona which draws most of the visitors to the area.
 Ioannina itself is a quintessentially Greek town located on a lovely lake which possesses its own tiny Greek island in the center of it.
 The old walled city in the center of town holds a Byzantine jewelry museum and an ancient church.
 While a walk through the meandering streets is always pleasant, on Sunday mornings amplified chanting can be heard from the church ceremonies, providing the perfect audio background for an early morning wander through the streets of Ioannina.